JLS: 2011–2012: Jukebox and Evolution

 In 2012, JLS recorded the official Sport Relief charity single, "Proud".
 It was released on 18 March 2012.
 The song was co-written with Daniel Davidsen, Jason Gill, Cutfather and Ali Tennant, who also worked on the Jukebox album.
-The band were among the performers at the Diamond Jubilee concert held outside Buckingham Palace on 4 June 2012.
+The band was among the performers at the Diamond Jubilee concert held outside Buckingham Palace on 4 June 2012.
 On 7 June 2012, they performed at the Royal Albert Hall for the Rays of Sunshine concert, which grants wishes for seriously ill youngsters in the UK aged 3–18 years old.
 On 8 June 2012, they were announced to perform at the iTunes Festival 2012, along with The X Factor alumni Olly Murs, One Direction and Rebecca Ferguson.

 On 21 August 2012, JLS began filming a music video for "Hottest Girl in the World", the lead single from their fourth album.
 On 25 August, the band announced that their upcoming fourth album would be called Evolution.
 The album will be released on 5 November.
 On the direction of the album Merrygold said; "We didn't go by any kind of guidelines or anything like that, we just made what felt right and we're really excited about it."
 The band also confirmed that a Deluxe version of the LP will be available that will feature bonus and unreleased tracks.
 Producers on the album include chart-topping US studio bods Rodney Jerkins, Bangladesh, and Midi Mafia.
 On 6 September, they premiered the lead single, "Hottest Girl in the World", on BBC Radio 1.
 The single was released on 21 October and debuted at number 6 on the UK Singles Chart.